Stephen Miller: Political activities

 In January 2021, after the inauguration of Joe Biden, Miller stated he was "focused on a variety of projects to advance the America First agenda."
 In March, Politico reported that Miller had begun forming America First Legal, a conservative public interest organization.
 According to Politico, Miller consulted the Conservative Partnership Institute and lawyer Ken Starr, who authored the Starr Report that led to the impeachment of Bill Clinton, and requested funding from Chicago Cubs co-owner Todd Ricketts.
 He announced the organization in March and established it the following month.
 In February, Miller briefed Republican Study Committee members.
 He began advising Alabama representative Mo Brooks in his campaign for the 2022 Senate election, appearing at Brooks's campaign announcement the following month.

-In December, Miller began advising Bridgewater Associates chief executive Dave McCormick in his campaign for the 2022 Senate election in Pennsylvania.
-He was courted by speaker of the House Kevin McCarthy in his effort to garner support from the House of Representative's far-right members, particularly the Freedom Caucus.
+In December, Miller began advising Bridgewater Associates chief executive Dave McCormick He was courted by speaker of the House Kevin McCarthy in his effort to garner support from the House of Representative's far-right members, particularly the Freedom Caucus.
 In November 2023, The New York Times reported on a Miller-led initiative to appoint several lawyers to Trump's second term including Chad Mizelle and Aaron Reitz, and his plans to expand Trump's immigration policy with raids, mass deportations, and larger detention facilities.